Modular R Code with box — A Modern Module System

 normalized <- cleaning$normalize(clean_data)

-Loading with an Alias
+Loading with an alias and selective imports

 box::use(utils/cleaning[as clean])